 Performance management tactics help identify leaders, manage staff reviews, and develop ongoing training and management plans that aim to help each individual excel.
 Clearly identifying potential leaders can aid in business and succession planning, allowing you to promote from within and capture the full value of your investments in employee development and growth.
 An end-to-end HCM strategy, supported by the latest in flexible and integrated HR technology, forms the basis of a high-performance corporate culture.

 Innovative human resource management requires the right overarching strategy, processes, and technologies to address a company's unique needs.

-- Employee self-service features reduce administrative burdens on staff and decrease costs while improving the employee experience.
+- Employee self-service features can reduce administrative burdens on staff and decrease costs while improving the employee experience.

 - A cloud-based, modular approach allows companies to modify the system as their needs develop over time, such as adding new features or eliminating ones that are obsolete.

-- Strong support features give business owners peace of mind by offering 24/7 assistance not only for the initial setup and implementation, but also for ongoing issues or questions.
+- Strong support features give business owners peace of mind by offering 24/7 assistance not only for the initial setup and implementation but also for ongoing issues or questions.

 Any workforce management program will require time, attention, and effort.
 Accurate planning requires access to detailed, real-time data on everything from benefits and compensation to time and attendance.
 Innovative human resource management requires the right overarching strategy, processes, and technologies to address a company's unique needs.
 While this may seem like an overwhelming task, it doesn't need to be.
-Many companies reap the benefits of strategic HCM systems without the hassle of self-managing by outsourcing to a reputable company that provides these solutions.
+Many companies reap the benefits of strategic HCM systems without the hassle of self-managing by outsourcing to a reputable HR company that provides these solutions.